LewisMurray00/React-practice-website/README.md

 - Added the about section to the home page and styled it, making it responsive.

+- Added the description to the home page

 ## Future plans to finish:

 - Add the required images

-- Add a description to the home page
-- Restyle the "our work" section (im not happy)
+- Restyle the "our work" section (Add a little information section, spread them out a bit more)

 - Add the reviews images and restyle that page
 - Ensure the css fits all variety of screens